nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nano-Targeted:** Pertaining to the targeting capabilities of nano-delivery systems.

-### Expanded Definition and Usage\nNano-delivery systems have revolutionized the fields of pharmacology, oncology, and regenerative medicine by providing tools that can effectively manage the limitations of conventional drug delivery methods, such as poor solubility, rapid degradation, and non-specific distribution.
+### Expanded Definition and Usage:
+Nano-delivery systems have revolutionized the fields of pharmacology, oncology, and regenerative medicine by providing tools that can effectively manage the limitations of conventional drug delivery methods, such as poor solubility, rapid degradation, and non-specific distribution.
 In cancer therapy, for instance, these systems can deliver cytotoxic drugs directly to tumors, minimizing damage to healthy tissues and reducing side effects.
 In gene therapy, they facilitate the safe and efficient entry of genetic material into cells, a crucial requirement for the success of these treatments.
 Additionally, nano-delivery systems are being explored for their potential in vaccine delivery, where they can enhance vaccine stability and stimulate stronger immune responses.